What is your location?

 What are your rates?

-Tuition for the academic year is paid either in full by semester or divided into equal monthly payments and includes 33 private lessons and 18 group lessons.
-Private lessons are in 30-, 45-, or 60-minute blocks.
+Tuition for the academic year (August 1st - May 21st) is paid either in full by semester or divided into equal monthly payments and includes a weekly private lesson which are either in 30-, 45-, or 60-minute blocks.

-For more information about tuition and lesson policies, please click here.
+For detailed information about tuition and lesson policies, please click here.

 For information on rates for summer lessons, please click here.